 lst = [4, 2, 9, 8, 12, 34, 23, 6, 5] def quick_sort(lst): if len(lst) <= 1: return lst pivot = lst[len(lst) // 2] left_partition = [x for x in lst if x < pivot] mid = [x for x in lst if x == pivot] right_partition = [x for x in lst if x > pivot] return quick_sort(left_partition) + mid + quick_sort(right_partition) print(quick_sort(lst))

 The pivot point is defined by taking the middle index of the list.
 List comprehension is used to split the list into left and right partitions.
 The two lists and pivot are all joined the function is recursively called with the new list until the list is sorted.

-NB.
-WordPress is not displaying the code correctly. > is >I can’t say if this is the fastest or most efficient way in terms of the Big O of implementing the algorithm but I can say that is the clearest way of understanding it and the least verbose way of writing it.
+I can’t say if this is the fastest or most efficient way in terms of the Big O of implementing the algorithm but I can say that is the clearest way of understanding it and the least verbose way of writing it.
 If you want to remember how to write code for the Quick Sort in a coding interview, this would be a great example.